 Glengariff Rehabilitation and Healthcare Center

-Nursing Home in Glen Cove
+Nursing Home · Glen Cove, NY

-CMS overall rating Info The Overall CMS Rating combines results from health inspections, staffing levels and quality measures.
+CMS overall rating Info The Overall CMS Rating is scored from 1 to 5 stars and combines results from health inspections, staffing levels, and quality measures.
 Health inspections carry the most weight.
 Staffing and quality scores can increase or decrease the final rating based on performance compared to state and national standards.

 Glengariff Rehabilitation and Healthcare Center